 Study Medicine in Bulgaria

 Unlike the Romanian language, the Bulgarian language doesn’t contain Latin letters.
 It has its Cyrillic alphabet.
 Bulgaria is an affordable option with Medical Universities charging yearly tuition of €8000.
-The top medical school in Bulgaria is Varna Medical University, situated on the black sea coast.
-It is a continually evolving and improving faculty, which is the reason it is voted the top medical university in Bulgaria.
-What’s more, a lot of students who’ve decided to study medicine in Europe pick this option.
+One of the medical schools in Bulgaria, known as Varna Medical University, is situated on the Black Sea coast.

-Admission into Varna is highly competitive, and students need to meet a high standard to be accepted.
-A robust Biology and Chemistry test is sat by candidates, which is another strong indication of the student’s qualities.
 Medlink Students helps students with the entrance test so students can gain the maximum marks.
-Compared to Varna Medical University, other universities in Bulgaria share similar standards as well.
+All the medical universities in Bulgaria share similar standards.
 Students are usually attracted to Sofia Medical University due to its rising reputation and ideal location in the capital.
-Varna, Sofia and Plovdiv are the main attraction for international students who go on to study in Bulgaria.
+Varna, Sofia and Plovdiv are the main attraction for international students who go on to study medicine or dentistry in Bulgaria.

 Study Medicine in Ukraine